mrbalov/mrb/_posts/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 - **Implementation Coupling.** This is the regular type of coupling that must be always on radar for software developers.
 We say that modules are coupled when changes in one module lead to changes in another module.
 - **Temporal Coupling.** When runtime components are dependent on each other, there is a Temporal Coupling.
 E.g., when the Delivery department waits for the Printing department to complete their work, there is a temporal dependency.
 - **Deployment Coupling.** Deployment is always a risk, and for this reason, we try to deploy as less and as infrequently as possible.
 When the deployment of one module/service requires the deployment of another one, there is the Deployment Coupling.
 When talking about the Release Train (when everything is deployed in one go), we always talk about the Deployment Coupling and consider it as an antipattern.
+- **Domain Coupling.** This type of coupling happens naturally when business domains (usually represented as services) depend on each other.
+The same as with the Temporal Coupling, the Printing and Delivery departments may depend on each other in different aspects, which makes them domain-coupled.

 ## Coupling and Cohesion Cases